icopy-site/awesome/docs/awesome/awesome-userscripts.md

 To use user scripts you need to first install a user script manager.
 Here are the most popular managers:
 - [Greasemonkey](http://www.greasespot.net/) - Firefox
-- [Tampermonkey](https://tampermonkey.net/) - Chrome, Microsoft Edge, Safari, Opera, Firefox (https://github.com/brunocvcunha/awesome-userscripts/blob/master/also with support for mobile Dolphin Browser and UC Browser)
+- [Tampermonkey](https://tampermonkey.net/) - Chrome, Microsoft Edge, Safari, Opera, Firefox (also with support for mobile Dolphin Browser and UC Browser)

 There's no focused plugins to get Userscripts running on Internet Explorer, but the [Adguard](https://adguard.com/) extension provide this feature.